 |Spectrum colors||Text tones||Card tones||Primary color tones|

-All the above colors are just CSS variables without a
+All the above colors are just CSS variables with a